-- Start early: we always underestimate the complexity of the problem. - Understand the requirements (READ the directions, don't make assumptions). - Understand the material: study first! - Use some top-down or object-oriented design to break up the problem into pieces. - Make a plan before you implement.
+- Start early: we always underestimate the complexity of the problem. - Understand the material: study first! - Understand the requirements (READ the directions, don't make assumptions). - Use some top-down or object-oriented design to break up the problem into pieces. - Make a plan before you implement.